How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • The luxury hotels are in a part of Shinjuku that’s boring

-I loved staying Shinjuku.
-It was at the end of my second trip to Tokyo, which was after I’d already mastered the subway system and gotten over my culture shock.
-I don’t think I would have loved Shinjuku so much if I’d stayed here at the beginning of my first trip to Tokyo.
+I don’t think I would have loved Shinjuku so much if I had stayed here at the beginning of my first trip to Tokyo.
 Shinjuku Station is so overwhelming and the area is so chaotic.
 I remember the first time I visited the area.
 It was my second day in Tokyo.
-I got so lost in Shinjuku Station and then when I finally made it to Kabukicho, I was so tired and frustrated that I left soon after.
-The other issue with staying in Shinjuku is that there aren’t a lot of really good hotels to choose from.
-I love Hotel Gracery but after that your choices go downhill.
-If you do decide to stay in Shinjuku, know that it’s divided into two parts: Nishi-Shinjuku and Higashi-Shinjuku.
+I got lost in Shinjuku Station and then when I finally made it to Kabukicho, I was so tired and frustrated that I left soon after.

 • Nishi-Shinjuku is west of Shinjuku Station.
 This is the area where you’ll find Tokyo’s skyscrapers like the Tokyo Metropolitan Building and the Shinjuku Park Tower.
 Lots of the luxury hotels are here including the Park Hyatt, where Scarlett Johansen and Bill Murray’s characters stayed at in Lost in Translation.
 To be honest, though, this is a really BORING area.
 Not many restaurants, cafes, or bars.
 After dark it’s dead.
 Don’t stay here unless you can afford the Park Hyatt.